A Guide to Green Burial Services and Cemeteries in Texas

 How many green funeral service providers are there in Texas?

-This is difficult to determine as not all funeral homes offering green funeral services list them on their website.
-As interest is growing in natural burial options, more funeral homes are now beginning to cater to this demand as well.
+This is difficult to determine as not all funeral homes offering green funeral services list them on their websites.
+As interest in natural burial options grows, more funeral homes are beginning to cater to this demand as well.
 The Green Burial Council lists one provider in San Antonio, and A Greener Funeral.org lists five green funeral homes in Texas.

 I undertook my own research and have included listings below for the green funeral service providers I could locate in Texas.